terminaldotclick/TC/README.md

 ## FAQ

-1. **Is Terminal Click open-source?** *No. Like [Warp](https://github.com/warpdotdev), our repo is for users reporting issues.
+1. **Is Terminal Click open-source?** *A: No. Like [Warp](https://github.com/warpdotdev), our repo is for users reporting issues.
 Unlike Warp, however, we're not a VC-backed startup needing to make back millions of dollars; I just want to pay my rent!*

 2. **How do I purchase the binary?** *A: We're in so-called open beta.
 For five bucks a month you'll get new versions of TC to your Inbox.
 Sign up over at https://terminal.click/beta (cancel anytime!)*